extrasalt/extrasalt.github.io/resume/resume.md

 - Built Kafka streams in both Scala and Typescript.
 - Worked extensively with AWS and Terraform
 - Kubernetes: Containerized several workloads.
 - DevRel: Hosted and Presented at several tech events.
-Involved with Docker, Kubernetes and Go (Golang) community since 2015.
+Involved with Docker, Kubernetes and Go community since 2015.
-- Distributed Systems.
+- Distributed Systems

 # Professional Experience